 Tech editing is a collaborative effort

 Typically, the designer and tech editor start by agreeing on a statement of work that defines timelines and deliverables.
-The editor and designer then work back and forth, with the editor sending corrections and the designer making changes as needed, until the designer is satisfied that the pattern is ready for testing or release.
+The editor and designer then work back and forth, with the editor sending corrections and the designer making revisions as needed, until the designer is satisfied that the pattern is ready for testing or release.

 Let’s get started!